Our Programs and Activities

 We provide a lunch program during which the children take turns setting the table for all their friends and ringing the bells to call them to lunch.
 The children love this!

-Outside play yard and covered deck We have a FUN shady, double-gated outside yard with slides, a climbing dome, easel painting, swings, and flower gardens for the children to care for.
-With a large covered deck, we can play outside almost every day, rain or shine.
-We spend as much time outside as possible often incorporating an outdoor classroom to include work jobs and circle time outside.
+We have a fun, shaded, double-gated outdoor yard featuring slides, a climbing dome, easel painting, swings, and flower gardens for the children to care for.
+With a large covered deck, we are able to play outside almost every day, rain or shine.
+We spend as much time outdoors as possible, often incorporating an outdoor classroom with work activities and circle time.

 The Classroom